matternstsr/Printf/README.md

 This function gets a variadic arguments list, traverse the list, prints each number of int type and returns the length of the integer.

 * **int _our_formats (const char \*format, va_list args)**
-This function gets a format to be printed and a variadic arguments list, next to check if the format is valid or invalid and according with the verification the resulting output is written to the standard output stream and returns the format length.
+This function gets a format to be printed and a variadic arguments list, next it checks if the format is valid or invalid and according with the verification the resulting output is written to the standard output stream and returns the format length.

 * **int _printspec (char format, va_list args):**
 This function gets a format valid to be printed and a variadic arguments list to find the format in the list and selects the appropriate function to execute and writes the format to the standard output stream and returns the length of the valid format.